sarah-bowe/js-week-10/readme.md

-# JavaScript Week 9 - Arrays and Destructuring
+# JavaScript Week 10 - Self-Similarity

 Your mission: Pass the Tests!